 Vincenzo Torriani (Novate Milanese, 17 September 1918 – Milano, 24 April 1996) was best known as one of the original “Giro Bosses” or organizers of the Giro d’Italia.
 He held the role for 46 years, from 1946 to 1992.
 This video clip is from the documentary named “The Greatest Show on Earth“.
 Soundtrack: “Di quella pira” – a popular tenor aria (or more specifically cabaletta) sung by Manrico in Act 3, Scene 2 of Giuseppe Verdi’s opera, “Il Trovatore“.
 Tenor: Franco Corelli.

-Félix Lévitan (b.
+- Félix Lévitan (b.
 Paris, 12 October 1911 – d.
-Cannes 18 February 2007) was the third organiser of the Tour de France, a role he shared for much of the time with Jacques Goddet.
-Lévitan is credited with looking after the financial side of the Tour while Goddet concentrated on the sporting aspect, but in the end Lévitan was fired while Goddet simply retired.
+Cannes 18 February 2007) was the third organizer of the Tour de France, a role he shared for much of the time with Jacques Goddet.
+Lévitan is credited with looking after the financial side of the Tour while Goddet concentrated on the sporting aspect, but in the end, Lévitan was fired while Goddet simply retired.